Drek282/ps_gungames/README.md

-This is a module for PsychoStats containing all the files necessary to add support for Gun Game.
-This module will not do anything on it's own, you must first install the PsychoStats base, then install this module, in that order, to have working support for Gun Game.
+This is a module for PsychoStats containing all the files necessary to add support for the Gun Game plugin for Counter-Strike Source.
+This module will not do anything on it's own, you must first install the PsychoStats base, then install this module, in that order, to have working support for Gun Game Source.

 ***This game is not officially supported.
 If you wish to improve support for this game, feel free to contribute to the repository.***